Keene-AI-Lab/audioxtext/README.md

 ### Objective
-Extending last semester’s separate audio- and text-based models on the **ADReSSo-2021** challenge corpus, we now merge both streams in a single multimodal pipeline.
-The system pairs **time-resolved paralinguistic speech features** (eGeMAPS) with **contextual language embeddings** generated from Whisper transcripts.
-By uniting *how* words are spoken with *what* they say, we test whether the fused representation yields a dementia classifier that is more robust and generalisable than either modality alone.
+Extending last semester’s work on the **ADReSSo-2021** [1] dataset by moving from two separate models—one for audio, one for text—to a single **multimodal** approach.
+The new pipeline combines **time-based speech features** (eGeMAPS) with **text features** drawn from Whisper transcripts.
+By looking at *how* something is said and *what* is said at the same time, we test whether the fused view yields a dementia classifier that is sturdier and more generalisable than either source alone.

 ### Framework